-ALPHABET ACTIVITIES GIVE CHILDREN OPPORTUNITIES TO PLAY AND LEARN AT THE SAME TIME!
+ALPHABET ACTIVITIES FOR PRESCHOOLERS TO PLAY AND LEARN

 MATCHING UPPERCASE AND LOWERCASE LETTERS BUILDS A CRUCIAL FOUNDATION FOR READING SUCCESS.